MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/aibuilder.md

 The AI Builder group contains the **Create text with GPT on Azure OpenAI Service** action that creates text using the GPT language model.

-After deploying the action, select **Create instructions** to create open the appropriate wizard.
+After deploying the action, select **Create instructions** to open the instructions wizard.
 The wizard allows you to create instructions using existing templates or start from blank.

 :::image type="content" source="media/aibuilder/create-text-with-gpt-on-azure-openai-service.png" alt-text="Screenshot of the Create instructions button in the Create text with GPT on Azure OpenAI Service action.":::